talon-one/talon_one.rb/docs/ManagementApi.md

 Create session

 Create a session to use the Management API endpoints.
 Use the value of the `token` property provided in the response as bearer token in other API calls.
 A token is valid for 3 months.
 In accordance with best pratices, use your generated token for all your API requests.
 Do **not** regenerate a token for each request.
-This endpoint has a rate limit of 3 to 6 requests per second per account, depending on your setup.  <div class=\"redoc-section\">   <p class=\"title\">Granular API key</p>   Instead of using a session, you can also use the <a href=\"https://docs.talon.one/docs/product/account/dev-tools/managing-mapi-keys\">Management API key feature</a>   in the Campaign Manager to decide which endpoints can be used with a given key. </div>
+This endpoint has a rate limit of 3 to 6 requests per second per account, depending on your setup.  > [!note] > Instead of using a session, you can also use the <a href=\"https://docs.talon.one/docs/product/account/dev-tools/managing-mapi-keys\">Management API key feature</a> > in the Campaign Manager to decide which endpoints can be used with a given key.

 ### Example